d-tang9/CTFProject/ctf_challenges_dtang/README.md

-# CTF Challenges 1–10 (Merged, Auto-Rebuild + Auto-Solve)

 This repo contains 10 challenges, each with a reproducible `build.sh`, a containerized environment, and a `solve.sh` that validates the expected flag.
-A global `docker-compose.yml` is included so your team can start all challenge containers at once (for interactive exploration).

 ## Requirements
 - Docker 24+